exoplatform/exo-documentation/docs/LDAP.rst

     # on external store (Default: true)
     exo.idm.externalStore.update.onlogin=true

-The user data import tasks are made asynchronously, thus a queue is used to process those tasks and a maximum number of synchronization operation retries can be configured by changing the following property:
+The user data sync tasks (one per user) are executed asynchronously via a queue.
+If a sync task fails, it can be retried.
+The maximum number of sync retries before the task is abandoned in error can be configured by changing the following property:

 .. code-block:: jproperties